 6. Share the Content Regularly

 Regular posting to social media accustoms your audience to wait for it to appear on a particular date and time.
-There are studies that name the best time for posting to social networks.
+Some studies even name the best time for posting to social networks.
 You should consider posting at these times manually or schedule them in advance with a social media scheduling tool.
 The latter should be simpler as you can do it once a week or month.
 But in reality, the exact time in social media optimization matters less than regularity.

 Another catch is sharing your content a few times.
-When you schedule one and the same post to appear on social media, you can reach out to a wider audience.
+When you schedule the same post to appear on social media, you can reach out to a broader audience.
 Thus, you don’t have to choose the best time to share: you just reach the maximum audience from different regions and time zones.

 7. Adjust the Content to the Platform

-The social platform has the same idea behind them all: create a community of people who wish to share their opinions, events, content, and discuss all that stuff with others.
+The social platform has the same idea: create a community of people who wish to share their opinions, events, content, and discuss all that stuff with others.
 But not all social platforms are created equal.
 Each of them has its own peculiarities and rules.
 So you have to tailor your content to the platform you wish to share it too.